 If you’re not going to have a car while in Vegas, another option is to book a tour – which sounds expensive, but you’ll pay as much for ride share.
 Another option (which I think is better), is to book a tour that combines it with one of the nearby attractions, such as Valley of the Fire or Hoover Dam.

 Address: S Las Vegas Blvd, Las Vegas, NV 89054 (Google Maps coordinates here)

 My favorite thing about Vegas?
 The fact that you can travel around the world in one single day, just by walking up and down the Strip.
 Seriously, some of the replicas of some of the world’s most famous landmarks are super impressive!

-My favorite Strip hotel has always been the Venetian because the details here are insane, therefore making it one of the best Las Vegas Instagram spots.
+My favorite Strip hotel has always been the Venetian because the details here are insane, therefore making it one of the best photo spots in Las Vegas.
 Ok, so I still haven’t actually been to the real Venice yet (only Rome, Florence, and Pisa), but I’m dying to visit after seeing the Venetian!

 I’ve always wanted to ride in the gondolas here, but I haven’t gotten around to it yet.
-Still, shooting the facade of the hotel along with the canals in front is one of the best Instagram spots in Las Vegas.
+Still, shooting in front of the lagoon at the hotel along with the canals in front is one of the best places to take pictures in Las Vegas.